Self-leveling underlayment. It sounds soooooo easy, doesn’t it?

 In addition to having the water ready to go, you’ll also want the bags of self-level staged at the mixing station.

 On a smaller pour, I will have each bag nearby with the top already cut off of the bag.
-As a result, all I have to do is grab the bag and pour it in the bucket.
+As a result, all I have to do is grab the bag and pour it into the bucket.

 For bigger pours, you’ll probably have the bags stacked to save space but they need to be nearby and, hopefully, you’ll have the manpower so that you aren’t waiting for the bags to be readied.